probot/probot.github.io/_apps/no-response.md

 ### Scheduled

-Once per hour, it searches for issues that are:
+Once per hour, it searches for issues that:

-* Open
+* Are open
 * Have a label named the same as the `responseRequiredLabel` value in the configuration
 * The `responseRequiredLabel` was applied more than `daysUntilClose` ago